Skip to main content

 The code snippet contains:

-- An entity for each member of your household (e.g.
+• An entity for each person you’ve invited to your zendō (e.g. zendo_push_owner)

-) - An entity to send a message to everyone (
+• An entity to send a message to everyone (zendo_push_everyone)

-Remember to update the code snippet if you add or remove a person using People & Invitations
+Please update the code snippet if you add or remove a person using People & Invitations.

-We’ve chosen to use Home Assistant’s built-in functionality instead of building a custom platform.
-A custom platform would have required an upgrade to the latest Home Assistant version, but our implementation supports most existing versions.
+We’ve chosen to use Home Assistant’s built‑in functionality instead of building a custom platform.
+A custom platform would require upgrading to the latest Home Assistant version, but our implementation supports most existing versions.

 Send notifications